Phototransistor vs. Photodiode: Which Detector is Best?By ZM Peterson • Jan 21, 2020

 In both types of devices, you can simulate the input light into the device by simply adding a current source to the base terminal (in a phototransistor) or to the high side of the device (for a photodiode).
 This allows these devices to be easily brought into circuit simulations and examined alongside your other components.
 You should also simulate impedance matching in your circuits, especially when run with fast data pulses.
-Impedance matching is critical for ensuring maximum power transfer into the receiver.

 A critical point in designing a circuit for a phototransistor or photodiode is determining a load line.
 This tells you the range of input light intensities that will produce a linear output.
 Similarly, it will tell you how the linear range varies as a function of load impedance.
 For a phototransistor, the load line will look the same as it does for a regular transistor.
 For a photodiode, the load line is very different and looks like the load line one would draw for a solar cell.

 Load lines for a photodiode (left) and phototransistor (right).

 These graphs can be determined from simulations, or they can be measured for various load impedances and bias values.
 If you want your phototransistor to act like an optical switch, then it needs to be run in the saturation region.
 This will cause the output current to saturate once light is incident on the device.
 In contrast, a photodiode does not saturate, although it will exhibit a nonlinear response once the incident light intensity is high enough.